krynecouk/dbadger/be/README.md

 - Listing schemas (if your selected database supports them)
 - Listing tables
 - Listing columns
-- Data preview of the table Resources should contain as much information you can find (data type, if it is primary key, etc.).
+- Data preview of the table

+Resources should contain as much information you can find (data type, if it is primary key, etc.).
-Bonus tasks: Design and implement REST API endpoints for statistics:
-- Single endpoint for statistics about each column: min, max, avg, median value of the column.
-- Single endpoint for statistics about each table: number of records, number of attributes.
-- Document this REST API

 ### Bonus Tasks
 Design and implement REST API endpoints for statistics: